GoogleCloudPlatform/tensorflow-without-a-phd/README_BATCHNORM.md

 #### axis
 The default is axis=-1 which means "last axis".
-This will work for both dense and convolutional layers if they are organised as [batch, features] or [batch, x, y, filter] for dense and convolutional layers respectively.
+This will work for both dense and convolutional layers if they are organised as [batch, features] or [batch, x, y, filters] for dense and convolutional layers respectively.

 For dense layers, where the output looks like [batch, features], the correct value is axis=1.
-For convolutional layers, where the output looks like [batch, x, y, filter] it is axis=3.
+For convolutional layers, where the output looks like [batch, x, y, filters] it is axis=3.
 Batch norm collects and uses, for each neuron, statistics on the output from that neuron across a batch.
 In a dense layer, one neuron has one output per data item in the batch.
 In a convolutional layer, one neuron has